For some services, we will only discuss the details of your case with you or with someone who has your permission to talk to us.

 Chelmsford City Council

-Once we receive your proof, we will make a note on your account, giving permission for your representative to discuss your account or claim.
+Once we receive your proof, we will make a note on the account for the relevant service(s), giving permission for your representative to discuss your account.